-Currently, each municipality can independently assess the value of utility property in their town.
+Currently, municipalities use different methods to assess the value of utility property in their towns.
 As a result, the tax assessments placed on similar property can differ greatly from one town to another.
 For example, a transformer assessed at $100 in one town could be assessed at $300 in the next town over.

-House Bill 324 would fix this problem by implementing a statewide formula – already in use by the NH Department of Revenue Administration to determine state utility taxes – for assessing utility property locally.
-It will help prevent communities from using creative, aggressive assessing tactics to bring in additional tax revenue, at the expense of all members, most of whom live in other communities.
-The current process encourages municipalities to drive up utility property valuations because they know the ultimate burden will be shared by residents in other towns.
-That ends up increasing electric costs for everyone, which is bad energy policy as well as bad tax policy.
+This bill will help prevent communities from using creative, aggressive assessing tactics to bring in additional tax revenue at the expense of all members, most of whom live in other communities.
+The current process encourages some municipalities to drive up utility property valuations because they know the ultimate burden will be shared by residents in other towns, through higher electric rates.
+That ends up increasing electric costs for everyone, which is bad energy policy as well as bad tax policy

 What can you do?

-Sign up to let us know you support the kind of fair and equitable tax assessing reform called for in HB 324.
-We will keep you up to speed on HB 324’s latest developments.
+Sign up to let us know you support fair and equitable tax assessing reform.
+We will keep you up to speed on the latest developments.